volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - First start may take several seconds, especially with armv6 because the chroot structure is built a this moment.

 Last changes

+September 30th

+solved some problem with armv7 version ( mixer error )

 June 17th 2017